 of university teachers and to know methods for their effective incorporation into lessons.

 of university educators to better understand European youth’s needs to improve their employability and social integration.

 that young people make of technology, in order to adjust the design of our teaching activities.

-eDESK is expected to include at least 40 HEI Educators (professors, teachers, lecturers, researchers, assistants, etc) from Universidad de Cantabria (UC), Universidade Nova de Lisboa (UNL), University of Zagreb (UNIZG) and Lappeenranta-Lahti University of Technology (LUT) testing the project proposed deliverables, contributing to an iterative process for validation and quality increase of the final outcomes.
+eDESK has included at least 40 HEI Educators (professors, teachers, lecturers, researchers, assistants, etc) from Universidad de Cantabria (UC), Universidade Nova de Lisboa (UNL), University of Zagreb (UNIZG) and Lappeenranta-Lahti University of Technology (LUT) who have tested the deliverables proposed, contributing to an iterative process for validation and quality increase of the final outcomes.

-In addition, at least 100 professors, teachers and educators in participative countries are given the opportunity to express their needs in an initial survey.
-By delivering digital training that will be promoted especially among European HEI educators, but accessible to any person interested, we will contribute to increasing the online educational skills of at least 1000 participants.
-This intervention benefits at least 80 university students that will take part in the pilot experiences to be implemented by educators from the four universities partners of this project.
+In addition, at least 100 professors, teachers and educators in participative countries have had the opportunity to express their needs in an initial survey.
+By providing a digital training that has been promoted especially among European HEI educators, but accessible to any interested person, we contribute to increasing the online educational skills of 1000 participants.
+This intervention benefits 80 university students who have taken part in the pilot experiences carried out by educators from the four universities partners of this project.

-Furthermore, whenever possible, we will promote the inclusion of young people with a migrant background.
-Also, at least 160 key stakeholders, especially from the educational sector and policymakers, will participate in 4 multiplier events in 4 countries.
+In addition, whenever possible, we have promoted the inclusion of young people with a migrant background.
+In addition, whenever possible, we have promoted the inclusion of young people from immigrant backgrounds.
+In addition, 160 key stakeholders, especially from the education sector and policy makers, have participated in 4 multiplier events in 4 countries.